thesfb/reputev3/README.md

 **Identity-Gated Gas Relayer on BNB Chain**

-> Built for the BNB Chain Hackathon — Privacy-preserving gas sponsorship using ZK proofs, Railgun shielded payments, and ERC-4337 Paymaster.
+> Built for the BNB Chain Hackathon — Privacy-preserving gas sponsorship using ZK proofs and an ERC-4337 Paymaster.

 ---

 ## What Is This?

 Repute lets users prove their wallet has good reputation (minimum balance, transaction count, wallet age) **without revealing their address**.
-A ZK proof is verified on-chain by a Groth16 verifier, and if valid, an ERC-4337 Paymaster sponsors gas for a fresh wallet — enabling fully private transactions...
+A ZK proof is verified on-chain by a Groth16 verifier, and if valid, an ERC-4337 Paymaster sponsors gas for a fresh wallet — enabling fully private transactions.

 ### Flow